programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 The default expression is `value`, the [GREL variable](https://github.com/OpenRefine/OpenRefine/wiki/Variables) representing the current contents of a cell.
 This means that each cell is simply copied to the new column, which is reflected in the *Preview*.
-GREL variables and functions are strung together in sequence using a period, called dot notation, often starting with the raw cell `value`.
+GREL variables and functions are strung together in sequence using a period, called dot notation.
 This allows complex operations to be constructed by passing the results of each function to the next.

 GREL's `parseHtml()` function can read HTML content, allowing elements to be accessed using `select()` and the [jsoup selector syntax](https://jsoup.org/cookbook/extracting-data/selector-syntax).
-Starting with variable `value`, add the functions `parseHtml()` and `select("p")` in the *Expression* box using dot notation, resulting in `value.parseHtml().select("p")`.
+Starting with `value`, add the functions `parseHtml()` and `select("p")` in the *Expression* box using dot notation, resulting in `value.parseHtml().select("p")`.
 Do not click *OK* at this point, but look at the *Preview* to see the result of the expression.

 {% include figure.html caption="Edit the GREL expression" filename="refine-parse-html.png" %}

+Notice that the output on the right no longer starts with the HTML root elements (`<!DOCTYPE html` etc.) seen on the left.
-Notice that the preview now shows an [array](https://en.wikipedia.org/wiki/Array_data_type) of all the `p` elements found in the page.
+Instead, it starts with a square bracket (`[`), displaying an [array](https://en.wikipedia.org/wiki/Array_data_type) of all the `p` elements found in the page.
 Refine represents an array as a comma separated list enclosed in square brackets, for example `[ "one", "two", "three" ]`.

 Refine is visual and iterative; it is common to gradually build up an expression while checking the *Preview* to see the result.
 Try the following GREL statements in the *Expression* box without clicking *OK*.
-Watch the preview window to understand how they function and learn more about the data:
+Watch the preview window to understand how they function and learn about the data's contents:

 - Adding an index number to the expression selects one element from the array, for example `value.parseHtml().select("p")[0]`.
 In the sonnets example, the beginning of the file contains many paragraphs of license information that are unnecessary for the data set.
 Skipping ahead, the first sonnet is found at `value.parseHtml().select("p")[37]`.
 - GREL also supports using negative index numbers, thus `value.parseHtml().select("p")[-1]` will return the last item in the array.
 Working backwards, the last sonnet is at index `[-3]`.
 - Using these index numbers, it is possible to slice the array, extracting only the range of `p` that contain sonnets.
 Add the `slice()` function to the expression to preview the sub-set: `value.parseHtml().select("p").slice(37,-2)`.

-Clicking *Ok* with the expression `value.parseHtml().select("p").slice(37,-2)` will result in a blank column, a common cause of confusion when working with arrays.
+Clicking *OK* with the expression above will result in a blank column, a common cause of confusion when working with arrays.
 Refine will not store an array object as a cell value.
 It is necessary to use `toString()` or `join()` to convert the array into a string variable.
 The `join()` function concatenates an array with the specified separator.